Polokshahi/database-a3/README.md

 Query 2: EXISTS

 Requirement:
-Jei vehicles kono booking e use hoy nai, segulo ber kora
+Find vehicles that have never been booked.

-SQL Query
+SQL Query:

 SELECT *
 FROM vehicles v
 WHERE NOT EXISTS (